edgio-docs/edgio-docs/src/guides/v7/performance/prefetching.md

 </script>
 ```

-By default `Prefetch` will fetch and cache the URL in the link's `to` attribute (for both `router-link` and `nuxt-link`).
+By default, the `Prefetch` component will fetch and cache the URL in the link's `to` attribute (for both `router-link` and `nuxt-link`).
 If you have a single page app, you should typically prefetch an API call for the page rather than the page's HTML.
 The above example shows how to set the `url` property to control which URL is prefetched.

 ## Deep Fetching {/* deep-fetching */}

 By default, prefetching only fetches the JSON API data or HTML document for a prefetched page.
 In order to achieve truly instant page transitions, all of the page's assets above the fold need to be prefetched as well.
 This typically includes images, CSS, and JavaScript.
-This is where "deep fetching" comes in.
+This is where deep fetching comes in.
 Deep fetching parses the prefetched page and then fetches important assets from the prefetched page.

 To add deep fetching to your project, add the [DeepFetchPlugin](/docs/api/prefetch/classes/sw_DeepFetchPlugin.default.html) to your service worker.
 The `DeepFetchPlugin` is then configured with an array of selectors that describe which assets need to be prefetched: